 Johnny Glover

-J Glover photo
+Johnny Glover photo 1

-Johnny is grateful for the guidance from his main teachers who are Swami Nishchalananda Saraswati, founder of Mandala Yoga Ashram and a senior disciple of Swami Satyananda and Chöje Lama Yeshe Losal Rinpoche, Abbot of Samye Ling and a respected meditation master in the Kagyu lineage of Tibetan Buddhism.
+Johnny is grateful for the guidance of his main teachers, Swami Nishchalananda Saraswati, founder of Mandala Yoga Ashram and a senior disciple of Swami Satyananda, and Chöje Lama Yeshe Losal Rinpoche, Abbot of Samye Ling and a respected meditation master in the Kagyu lineage.
+Johnny shares the practices with an open heart, encouraging participants to do what they can with awareness and acceptance.

 "Johnny Glover completed our two year Teacher Training Course at Mandala Yoga Ashram from 2005 - 2007.
 He is trained in both the Yogic and Buddhist traditions and the courses he proposes to give promise to be an excellent opportunity for those who participate and who want to go deeper into Yoga."